Spring 2020 classes have resumed online.Please visit

-“The Logistics program originally caught my eye while I was registering my sons for college at Cedar Valley.
+“The Logistics program originally caught my eye while I was registering my sons for college.
 I have a bachelor’s degree in finance from Dallas Baptist University, but stumbled into an inventory and logistics career more than 13 years ago.
 Most of my experience has been learned on the job, with little formal training in the industry.

-“With the Logistics program at Cedar Valley, I wanted to learn more about the career I’m already in.
+“With the Logistics program, I wanted to learn more about the career I’m already in.
 My desire was for the program to help me fill in the gaps of my education and it has!
 Many of the terms and processes I use daily have been explained in detail through my classes.
 It has helped me better understand how all the pieces fit together and how many of the processes developed.

 “Now I have a much better idea of where processes and programs come from and the thought sequences behind them.
 There were a lot of terms I already knew from my work experience, but only from the fairly narrow perspective of my company.
 Now I have a much broader view of how the whole industry works — it’s so interesting how everything all fits together.

 “For instance, in my Materials Management class, I learned how they come up with the various formulas so that I now know why we do what we do.
 It really gives me a better understanding of my job.
 All those years on the job, I had had no formal training in logistics or warehousing.

 “My Logistics classes have given me new ideas on ways to handle things at work.
 And the convenience of the online courses lets me fit school around my work schedule, which isn’t always easy, but definitely worth the effort.

 “Education can help you stay up-to-date with the newest technologies and improvements, so you can stay on top of your job.
 Warehousing and inventory may not sound exciting, but they are.
 And they’re really important — if those areas don’t work within a company, the company just doesn’t work.